22 Famous Libyan Dishes and Foods

 Ingredients and Preparation

-Popular Types of Libyan Food
+Popular Types of Libyan Dishes

 I’m sure you don’t want to miss these Libyan dishes because this country has a fusion of culinary influences, merging Berber, Arab, and Mediterranean traditions with notable Ottoman and Italian touches, especially in Tripoli (the capital city of Libya).